ESAOpenSR/opensr-test/README.md

 </p>

-Display the histogram of the distances:
+Display the histogram of the distances before and after the normalization:

 ```python
 metrics.plot_stats()